python-utilities/XMouse_Remote/.github/README.md

   "&#x1F5D2; Additional resources and things to keep in mind when developing"

+Drag support via keyboard may be _tricky_ via command-line, though with Python and `evdev` it should be possible to read and redirect key-down and key-up events.
 There maybe bugs or missing features, Pull Requests are welcome.

 ___